Last Updated on February 24, 2022

 it’s a Small World goes carolling

 Closed for a week between the Halloween and Christmas season, it’s a Small World adds a touch of Christmas Magic to the children of the world.
 You can even hear them singing Christmas carols in their native language.
-Stay tuned for our ride video, on Youtube in the very near future.
-Click subscribe and the bell to get notifications for new videos.

 If the Main Street decorations weren’t enough to fill your SD card, then take a walk around the rest of the park and see what Christmas additions you can find throughout.
 The minute you walk through the gates, particularly at night, it is a complete feast of Christmas decorations wherever you look.
 Every little corner, particularly in the Main Street leading up to the Castle, has been taken care of.
-Not only that, but inside of restaurants, shops and even the Disney hotels decorations have been put up all around.
+Not only that but inside of restaurants, shops and even the Disney hotels decorations have been put up all around.

 The Enchanted Advent Calendar